 Strip and Restore

 Not until Maggie’s stomach started to grumble did she realize that hours had passed and it was time for lunch.
-She sat on her haunches, reluctant to quit before the job was done.
+She sat on her haunches, reluctant to quit before the task was completed.
 Doug glanced at the clock, then at Maggie.
-She smiled and he nodded, the communication clear, We’ve come this far.
-Let’s finish this job.
+She smiled and he nodded, the communication clear.

 4. (Prompt: Omniscient holiday flashback in an unusual setting.)